A Guide to Being Lazy in Cape Town – Part 1

 Occasionally spotting ant-sized hikers as they haul themselves along the steep pathways to the top.
 This certainly adds to the satisfaction of your hassle-free journey.

 Do you drink wine?
 Of course you do.
 Are you somewhere in the Western Cape?
 Apparently so.
-Do you want to avoid the 11th family hike up Paarl rock that your mom has organised under the guise of ‘bonding’ but probably has more to do with the fact that she knows the last time you exercised was 5 years ago, when your cat ran out the gate and you had to chase it up and down the road for an hour?
+Do you want to avoid the 11th family hike up Paarl rock that your mom has organised under the guise of ‘bonding’ but probably has more to do with the fact that she knows the last time you exercised was 5 years ago.
 I’m sure she thinks she has your best interests at heart, but rather than brave another family bonding session, why not go wine-tasting?
 I know what you’re thinking: best idea ever.
 Wine-tasting not only provides you with the opportunity to drink a variety of wines that are probably quite good, whilst pretending that you’re somewhat civilised and that you don’t only drink alcohol with the intention of getting drunk; but it also gives you some interesting and necessary information about the birds and bees of wine making.
 This information is extremely useful for trying to impress your friends by telling them that the red wine you’re drinking is in fact Shiraz and that yes, you can tell this without looking at the label first.

 Being able to observe the self-confessed wine “experts” in their natural habitat.
-There is a certain charm to watching a middle-aged man with his nose stuck halfway in a wine glass while he lists (very loudly) all the flavours he believes are infused in the wine including (but not limited to) freshly mowed Karoo grass, sea salt, Peruvian cacao and half-ripe strawberry seeds.
+There is a certain charm to watching middle-aged men with their noses halfway into a wine glass, listing (very loudly) all the flavours they believe are infused into the wine.
+These include (but not limited to) freshly mowed Karoo grass, sea salt, Peruvian cacao and half-ripe strawberry seeds.